 If you do a good job distracting yourself, you may even be able to forget that dream that required so much work and be able to let it float by like the clouds you are now staring up at.

-When we opened Island Tumble, I barely thought about whether it was the right amount of risk, if my plan good enough, or if I had enough knowledge and skills to own my own business (at 20 years old by the way).
+When we opened our business Island Tumble, I barely thought about whether it was the right amount of risk, if my plan good enough, or if I had enough knowledge and skills to own my own business (at 20 years old by the way).
+Click here to read Our Story

 I knew I wanted to be self employed, to work with Victor, and to create an environment that would be fun to bring my kids to.

 Don’t let distractions, confusion, or overwhelm stop you from seeing how close you can get.
-If you need help, join my Think To Play Course.
+If you need help, join my Carve Your Path Course.
 I’d love to help you make your dreams come true.